 Creator: Joost Vanhoutte

 Digital 3D artist Joost Vanhoutte runs Texture Ninja, a textures site.
-Although most of his packs are completely free, he appreciates a donation to keep his textures site alive, so you can support him via his Patreon.
+Although most of his packs are completely free, he appreciates a donation to keep his textures site alive.
 This pack includes a whopping 111 different stone textures, so you're sure to find one that suits your project.

 Creator: Clement Feuillet